hwameistor/hwameistor/docs/docs/quick_start/install/storage_pool.md

 sidebar_label: "Set up a Storage Pool"
 ---

-# Setup up a Storage Pool
+# Set up a Storage Pool

 The example below is from a 4-node kubernetes cluster: